French National Holiday Celebration Is July 14

 Here’s your guide to the celebration and fireworks in Paris for this special day and night.

-LOCATION: The fireworks will be set off from the Eiffel Tower and the gardens of Trocadéro.
-Choreographed multicoloured fireworks will explode against the backdrop of the Parisian night sky.
+LOCATION: The fireworks are be set off from the Eiffel Tower and the gardens of Trocadéro.
+Choreographed multi-coloured fireworks will explode against the backdrop of the Parisian night sky.

 TIME: The fireworks start at 11 p.m., and will last for 30 minutes.